-Section 189 of the Social Services and Well-being (Wales) Act 2014 imposes a new duty on a local authority in Wales to take action in the event that a person registered under the Care Standards Act 2000 (a “registered person”) becomes unable to provide the accommodation or services that it normally provides within the area of the local authority as a result of business failure.
+Section 189 of the Social Services and Well-being (Wales) Act 2014 imposes a new duty on a local authority in Wales to take action in the event a “service provider” registered to provide a regulated service under the Regulation and Inspection of Social Care (Wales) Act 2016 becomes unable to provide a service because of business failure.

-In such circumstances, the local authority has a temporary duty to meet the needs of the adults for whom the registered person was providing accommodation or services.
-The duty to provide such services lasts only for as long as the local authority considers it necessary.
+In such circumstances, the local authority must, for so long as it considers necessary, meet the needs of the adults for whom the registered person was providing accommodation or services.

 Part 1 of the Care Act 2014 also places a temporary duty on a local authority in Wales to take action to meet adults' needs for care and support (or support) in the event that a registered person becomes unable to provide accommodation or other services as a result of business failure, where those adults have been placed in the area of a Welsh local authority by: